It’s normal to feel discouraged when your recovery turns into relapse, especially if it isn’t the first time.

 But relapse is actually part of the recovery process, and you might need several attempts to reach a level of sobriety that lasts.

-Why Do People Go to a Rehab Center More than Once?
+Why Do People Go to a Treatment Center More than Once?

 First things first: relapsing is normal and completely expected.
-And as frustrating as it might be, there’s no quick fix for addiction recovery.
+As frustrating as it might be, there’s no quick fix for addiction recovery.

 That’s because addiction isn’t a choice, or a matter of willpower.
 It’s a complex condition shaped by biological, psychological, and social factors.

-You may end up in rehab more than once because you’re overwhelmed by:
+You may end up in a treatment center more than once because you’re overwhelmed by:

 - Craving pleasure: Substances hijack the brain’s reward system, so you’re experiencing intense cravings for the pleasure or reward they bring (positive reinforcement).